By Tom Towson

 As state trust funds are depleted during a period of increasing or higher levels of unemployment, SUI tax rates have historically increased.
 However, the correlation is not immediate.
 There is typically a lag between when economic downturns impact SUI tax rates.
 This is because rating calculations typically take into consideration more than just a single year of experience and look back to historical experience in the development of rates.
 And since rates are issued annually, a full year can pass before rates are next adjusted.

 As illustrated in the below graphic, as net trust fund balances began to decline in 2009 as a result of the Great Recession, the average SUI tax rate in the U.S. did not hit its peak until 2012.
 After that peak, average rates declined for eight consecutive years through 2020.
-The average 2021 SUI tax rate in the U.S. is not currently available from the Department of Labor, but it is expected to increase over that of 2020 (based on historical trends and preliminary Equifax data).
+From 2020 to 2021, the average SUI tax rate increased from 1.72% to 1.92% (11.6%) and the increase is expected to continue in the near-term.

 As mentioned above, the most meaningful action taken by most states to mitigate the financial risks associated with the COVID-19 pandemic was the non-charging of COVID-related regular unemployment benefits.
 In some states, the non-charging provisions have expired.
 In other states, the non-charging provisions continue or have been extended into 2021.